dotnet/EntityFramework.Docs/entity-framework/core/modeling/concurrency.md

 ---
 # Concurrency Tokens

+These are not supported on SQLite or Postgress databases (https://github.com/dotnet/efcore/issues/22193, https://github.com/dotnet/efcore/issues/2195)

 > [!NOTE]
 > This page documents how to configure concurrency tokens.
 See [Handling Concurrency Conflicts](xref:core/saving/concurrency) for a detailed explanation of how concurrency control works on EF Core and examples of how to handle concurrency conflicts in your application.